 For children under 18 years old, the form should be completed by a parent or guardian.
 Consent forms should also be obtained for adults, particularly if they are considered ‘vulnerable’, for example those with learning disabilities.

-Do not use an image unless you know that you have permission to do so.
-If you are unsure, use an alternative.
+We do not use an image unless we know that we have permission to do so.
+If we are unsure, we use an alternative.

 Copyright law applies to almost everything, and can be complex and ambiguous.
 A few basic points are listed below:

 • Copyright automatically belongs to the person who created the work.
 In the UK it does not need to be registered.
-Take care with any images you release to the media, it is your responsibility to check with the owner of the copyright that it is OK to use them.
+We take care with any images we release to the media, it is our responsibility to check with the owner of the copyright that it is OK to use them.

-• If you are using someone else’s image you must get their written permission, and always credit the artist
+• If we are using someone else’s image we must get their written permission, and always credit the artist

 • Images are protected for the lifetime of the creator and for 70 years after his/her death

 • Downloading images from the internet and using them on your church website without the copyright owners consent may breach copyright laws, and could be considered a criminal offence, leading to heavy fines.
-Be aware that picture agencies and photographers are increasingly using software to track their images.
+We are aware that picture agencies and photographers are increasingly using software to track their images.

-• If you put something on the web, you must obtain electronic global broadcasting rights from the owner of the copyright.
+• If we put something on the web, we must obtain electronic global broadcasting rights from the owner of the copyright.

-Be careful about the context in which you use an image, especially if it is of children.
+We are careful about the context in which we use an image, especially if it is of children.

-• If you’re using it for publicity specifically related to an event, there should be little problem as long as the relevant consents have been obtained.
+• If we are using it for publicity specifically related to an event, there should be little problem as long as the relevant consents have been obtained.

-• Do not use a photo in a context that is different to that stated on the consent form.
+• We do not use a photo in a context that is different to that stated on the consent form.

-• Ensure that images cannot be construed as being provocative.
+• We ensure that images cannot be construed as being provocative.

-• When taking/using images, be representative of diversity by reflecting gender, race and disability.
+• When taking/using images, we try to be representative of diversity by reflecting gender, race and disability.

 ‘New media’ describes anything that relies on digital technology or computerised methods of communication, for example the internet, email, electronic kiosks, multimedia CD-ROMs, mobile phones, podcasts, webcams etc.